deeputech/deeputech.github.io/_posts/2022-02-04-concurrency-in-modern-languages-final.md

   - Java: `OpenJDK 17.0.2`
   - Node.js: `17.4.0`
   - Deno: `1.18.1`
+- **Update**: Thread.sleep has been removed from all implementations.
 - We will be using external dependencies only if that is the standard recommended way in the language.
   - latest versions of such dependencies as of writing will be used
 - We are not going to look at improving concurrency performance using any configuration tweaks